tundish/blathnaid/blathnaid/book/chapters.rst

 “What does it mean?” he wondered.

-“There is going to be some trouble for a time,” replied the Blacksmith, “but it can’t be helped.
+“There is going to be trouble for a time,” replied the Blacksmith, “but I’m afraid it can’t be helped.

 “They carry a message,” he said.

 A Welcome
 ---------

-The kitchen door opened again.
+Then the kitchen door opened again.

 It was Bláthnaid.
 She had brushed her long hair over, and tied it with a ribbon.